Stocks buoyed by trade hopes, set for best weekly winning streak in half a year

 A report due on Monday is expected to show China’s fourth-quarter economic growth slowed to its weakest since the global financial crisis, according to a Reuters poll, as demand faltered at home and abroad.

 The dollar was supported after U.S. Treasury yields rose amid improved risk appetite.
 Against a basket of currencies, the dollar was set for its first weekly rise in five.
-[FRX/]

 The euro rose to $1.1398 EUR= after dipping overnight.
 It was on track for a weekly loss of 0.7 percent.

-The 10-year Treasury yield US10YT=RR stood at 2.766 percent, its highest in three weeks.
+The 10-year Treasury yield stood at 2.766 percent, its highest in three weeks.

 The pound was 0.3 percent lower at $1.2950 GBP=D3, after climbing to a two-month peak of $1.3001 on hopes that Britain can avoid a no-deal Brexit.

 British Prime Minister Theresa May survived a vote of confidence this week, removing some political uncertainty for now.
 The longer-term prospects for Britain and its markets remained far from clear, though.
-[GBP/]

-U.S. crude oil futures CLc1 extended Thursday’s gains.
-[O/R], adding 0.8 percent to $52.49 per barrel.
-Brent crude LCOc1 was up 0.6 percent at $61.56 per barrel and on track to gain roughly 2 percent on the week.
+U.S. crude oil futures extended Thursday’s gains, adding 0.8 percent to $52.49 per barrel.
+Brent crude was up 0.6 percent at $61.56 per barrel and on track to gain roughly 2 percent on the week.

 Demand has recently outstripped supply for the metal, used in emissions-reducing catalytic converters for cars.
 Palladium also appeared to get a boost from hopes for further government stimulus in China, the world’s biggest auto market.
-[GOL/]

-Spot gold XAU= was down 0.3 percent at $1,299.06 an ounce, after relinquishing its spot as the most expensive precious metal to palladium early in December.
+Spot gold was down 0.3 percent at $1,299.06 an ounce, after relinquishing its spot as the most expensive precious metal to palladium early in December.

 Reporting by Ritvik Carvalho, additional reporting by Shinichi Saoshiro in Tokyo; editing by Larry King